DanaeWnuk/Healthcare-Shift-Handoff-AI-Assist/README.md

 ```bash
 cd frontend; npm i;
 ```
-2. only ever run this in /frontend
+2. Start the Expo server (only ever run this in /frontend)
 ```bash
 npx expo start
 ```